Trucking Company EBITDA & Valuation Multiples – 2023 Report

 • Specialized trucking companies will earn a higher value.
 Economic uncertainty over the last 5 quarters has caused buyers to take greater interest in niche trucking operations, which tend to have stronger client relationships and thus more consistent revenue.

 • Deal volume will increase, but not necessarily deal value.
-With financing conditions further tightening in Q3 2023, large deals ($100M+) will remain at a minimum.
-We expect acquirers will expend their dry powder aggregating smaller companies, leading to a YoY increase in private deal volume though H2 2024.
+With financing conditions loosening in Q4 2023, large deals ($100M+) will begin to happen with greater frequency.
+We expect acquirers will continue to expend their dry powder aggregating smaller companies, leading to a YoY increase in private deal volume though H2 2024.
 With this in mind, representation is key; small-to-midsize trucking companies that retain a knowledgeable M&A advisor stand to gain the most.

 Selling your Trucking Company company (CTA)